Convincing half-year results in 2022

 For the financial year 2022, Allreal now expects net operating profit of at least CHF 135 million.

 Allreal combines a stable-income property portfolio with the activities of a general contractor (development and realisation).
-The company’s property portfolio is worth over CHF 5.1 billion.
-During the 2021 financial year, the volume of projects completed by the Projects & Development division amounted to CHF 343 million.
-The property company employs more than 250 members of staff across Zurich, Basel, Bern and Geneva.
+The company’s property portfolio is worth around CHF 5.1 billion.
+During the 2022 financial year, the volume of projects completed by the Projects & Development division amounted to CHF 320 million.
+The property company employs more around 240 members of staff across Zurich, Basel, Bern and Geneva.
 With its registered office on Glattpark, Allreal operates exclusively in Switzerland.
 Shares in Allreal Holding AG are listed on the SIX Swiss Exchange.